ag-grid/ag-blog-content/grid/add-delete-rows-context-menu/js/README.md

-# AG Grid Add/Delete Rows via Context Menu - React TypeScript
+# AG Grid Add/Delete Rows via Context Menu - JavaScript

-This demo shows how to programmatically add and delete rows in AG Grid using custom context menu actions with AG Grid Enterprise features in React with TypeScript.
+This demo shows how to programmatically add and delete rows in AG Grid using custom context menu actions with AG Grid Enterprise features in vanilla JavaScript.

 ## Full Tutorial